acquykhud/acquykhud.github.io/collections/_posts/2021-09-01-Flare-on-8-challenge-10.md

       0       1      60
 ```

-Now, we will have to find out how the file is encrypted before it is encoded.
-But ... we don't need to do so.
-Let's look at the second output again (I put some newlines so you can see it better)
+Now we must discover how the file was encrypted before it was encoded.
+Well ... we didn't need to do so.
+Let's look at the second output again (I added some newlines to make it easier to read)
 ```
 Izahl: I quaff my potion and attack!